Connect to King’s Grant

 We help to escalate and elevate the environment by coming to church expectant, excited, and ready for worship and service.

-THE KING’S GRANT CODE:
+THE KING’S GRANT CODE (Principles to live by):

 Our code of conduct allows us to move toward how we accomplish our vision.
 Every organization has a culture (a common language and belief, how people act and interact) and our Discipleship Ministry has structured a ten-point strategy for developing a unique congregation of disciples.
 Our goal is to become fully devoted followers of Jesus.